1337jazz/microtraining-git/README.md

 // ...
 ````

 Here is where you can actually change the commit message to whatever you want.
-Running `git log --oneline` now shows the newly editted commit message:
+Running `git log --oneline` now shows the newly edited commit message:

 ```
 4d03f73 (HEAD -> main) Add credit to Colt Steele in README